LogoLogo

 A join server acts as a request instance between the new member and the smart contract.

 We recommend implementing your own business logic and set of rules under what conditions members are allowed to join.
-You can use our join server as a starting point (the default join server uses the join server as a base too).
+You can use our as a starting point (the default join server uses the join server as a base too).

 Automate Member Joins With Our Default Join Server